MaestSi/ONTrack2/README.md

 --blast_db                                                            path to Blast-indexed database for Blasting consensus sequences
 ```

 For running the analysis straight after live base-calling and demultiplexing in interactive mode, the helper script **Run_ONTrack2.R** is also available, which will perform concatenation of fastq files for each barcode, and run ONTrack2 pipeline on each file exploting Docker profile.
 The script should be executed with Rscript.

+In case you wish to run **ONTrack2** on a Windows laptop, you can install Ubuntu with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and run the pipeline following [this tutorial](https://github.com/MaestSi/ONTrack2/blob/main/ONTrack2_tutorial_WSL.pdf).

 ## Citation